American football in Western Pennsylvania: Collegiate (through World War II)

 However, Pitt and Washington & Jefferson weren't the only teams finding their way to major bowls.
-The Duquesne Dukes would win the 1937 Orange Bowl 13–12 over Mississippi State and Carnegie Tech would finish sixth in the final Associated Press Poll and go to the 1939 Sugar Bowl.
+The 1936 Duquesne Dukes won the 1937 Orange Bowl, 13–12, over Mississippi State, and the 1938 Carnegie Tech Tartans finished sixth in the final Associated Press poll and went to the 1939 Sugar Bowl.

 Area colleges were responsible for many innovations in the game.
 In 1908, Washington & Jefferson became the first team in college history to be documented with uniform numbers.
 Other sources give that distinction to University of Pittsburgh.
 The first live radio broadcast of a college football game in the United States when Harold W. Arlin announced the 21-13 Pitt victory in the Backyard Brawl over West Virginia at Forbes Field in Pittsburgh on KDKA on October 8, 1921.
 Duquesne head coach Elmer Layden is credited with devising the system of hand signals that officials use today.
 The signal system was put to use for the first time on November 11, 1928, when Duquesne hosted Thiel College at Pitt Stadium.
 Layden was also the first coach to use two sets of uniform jerseys for home and away contests.
 In addition, the first nationwide television broadcast of a live sporting event, a Pitt football game against Duke at Pitt Stadium, was televised coast-to-coast by NBC on September 29, 1951.

 Despite all their success, area institutions followed the trend of many colleges across the nation and deemphasized football in the wake of World War II.
 Carnegie Tech and W&J both deemphasized football in various sequences following the war which has resulted in both of their programs today playing in Division III.
 Also following the war, Duquesne dropped football as a varsity sport until it was resurrected in 1979 before moving to the Division I Football Championship Subdivision in 1993.
 Although Pitt also instituted policies in the late 1930s designed to de-emphasize its athletic programs, they were subsequently repealed by the mid-1940s.
 Therefore, Pitt is the only Western Pennsylvania collegiate program that continues to play college football at the highest level, today known as the Division I Football Bowl Subdivision.